deeplearninc/relaax/README.md

     Open new terminal window, navigate to training directory and run `honcho`:
     ```bash
-    $ honcho -f ../relaax/config/da3c_lab_demo.Procfile start
+    $ honcho -f ../relaax/config/da3c_ale_boxing.Procfile start
     ```
-    Supposed for the above command, that the training directory located next to `relaax` repository at the same level.
-It allows to create it anywhere and needs to write the right path to the appropriate `*.Procfile` within `relaax` repo.
+    It is assumed that (for above command) the training directory located next to `relaax` repository at the same level.
+It also allows to create it anywhere and it needs to write the right path to the appropriate `*.Procfile` within `relaax` repo.

 3. Run a Client:

     It provides 3 predefined run-cases for the pulled docker image:
     ```bash
     # For example, the first one case
+    ---
     $ docker run --rm -ti \
         -v /path_to_atari_roms_folder:/roms \
         --name ale deeplearninc/relaax-ale \
         SERVER_IP:7001 boxing
     ```
-    It runs the docker in interactive mode by `ti` and automatically removed the container when it stops with `--rm`.
-It also has name `ale` for convenience.
+    It runs the docker in interactive mode by `-ti` and automatically removes this container when it stops with `--rm`.
+It also has `--name ale` for convenience.

-    You have to provide shared folder on your computer, where atari game roms are stored.
-As you can see it defines by the `-v` parameter of the docker.
+    You have to provide shared folder on your computer, where atari game roms are stored by `-v` parameter.

-    Use `ifconfig` command to find IP of your relaax SERVER (localhost).
+    Use `ifconfig` command to find IP of your relaax SERVER, which is run by `honcho`

-    It launches one sample of environment within the docker with `Atari Boxing` game, which is defined by the last parameter `boxing`
+    It launches one sample of the game environment within the docker, which is defined by the last parameter `boxing` (it launches the `Atari Boxing` game)

     ```bash
     # For example, the second run-case
+    ---
     $ docker run --rm -ti \
         -v /path_to_atari_roms_folder:/roms \
         --name ale deeplearninc/relaax-ale \
         SERVER_IP:7001 boxing 4
     ```
-    It adds the third parameter which is equal to `4` since it allows to define amount of game samples within the docker for parallel training.
+    It adds the third parameter which is equal to `4` since it allows to define number of games to launch within the docker for parallel training.

     ```bash
     # And the third one use-case
+    ---
     $ docker run --rm -ti \
         -p IP:PORT:5900 \
         -v /path_to_atari_roms_folder:/roms \
         --name ale deeplearninc/relaax-ale \
         SERVER_IP:7001 boxing display
     ```
-    It maps some ports on your computer to use `VNC` connection for visual session, since it passes the last argument as `display` to run game in display mode.
+    It passes the last argument as `display` to run game in display mode, therefor it maps some ports on your computer to use `VNC` connection for visual session.

-    For example, the full command to run the clients and a server on a single machine under the NAT should looks like as follows:
+    For example, the full command to run the clients and a server on a single machine (under the NAT) should looks like as follows:
     ```bash
     $ docker run --rm -ti \
         -p 192.168.2.103:15900:5900 \